mollie/commercetools/docs/CreateOrderRefund.md

 }
 ```

-In order to create an order refund request on, for example, the single 'orange' item in this order, we need to update the commercetools payment to set the custom field `createOrderRefundRequest`:
+In order to create an order refund request, we need to update the commercetools payment to set the custom field `createOrderRefundRequest`.

+Here are some examples of creating an order refund request.

+Refunding the whole order:

 ```
 {